 Good after school childcare is often in high demand to bridge the gap between the end of a child’s school day and a parent’s working day.
-To find the right solution for your family, it’s worth first exploring the options and asking any potential carer the right questions.
-By Jo Wiltshire, parenting expert for childcare.co.uk.
+To find the right solution for your family, it’s worth first exploring the options and asking any potential carer the right questions, including what their policy is on internet use when the child is older.
+Jo Wiltshire, parenting expert for childcare.co.uk, offers her tips

 After school nanny or childminder